OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Introduction

-To address these challenges, we develop \namel\ (\names).
-While supporting reasoning capabilities, \names\ introduces an on-policy advantage modulation mechanism to facilitate balanced learning across heterogeneous behavioral data.
-Accordingly, \names\ modulates advantages to ensure that no single task or sample disproportionately influences policy optimization.
+To address these challenges, we build \namesm, a foundation model for social behavior processing across 10 behavioral tasks. \namesm\ is trained with \namel\ (\names), an on-policy optimization mechanism that rebalances learning across heterogeneous behavioral data to ensure that no single task or sample disproportionately influences policy optimization.
 This is achieved by approximating contribution signals to the policy update, and using them to inform geometrically centered and inertially smoothed advantage modulation.
-Leveraging \names, we develop and release \namesm, a foundation model for social behavior processing across 10 behavioral tasks.